cn0047/stash/ed/php/README.md

 can contains properties, constants and methods, must contains abstract methods protected or public, cannot be instantiated.

-#### Memcache

-When memcache overflows, it will expire oldest keys and flush them.

 #### Predefined variables

 * $GLOBALS